Student support and services

 English Language Support

 At Loughborough University we pride ourselves in offering a great deal of support and guidance to our students.
 We recognise that for some of our students, English may not be their first language.
-Therefore, Dr Siv Jansson (a University Teacher in the Institute for Design Innovation) is offering a range of sessions to provide 1-2-1 support to students to improve their English Language abilities.
+Therefore, Martin Hyams (our English for Academic Purposes Tutor) provides English support to our students.

 Further information about the University's Academic Language Support Service can be found here.